 in Arcadia and the evening was filled with great fun and entertainment.

 More than 800 guests attended the celebration, which raised $145,000 for

-    the new Joint & Spine Pavilion at Methodist Hospita and , is scheduled
+the new Joint & Spine Pavilion at USC Arcadia Hospital and is scheduled

 to open this spring.

 In honor their selfless dedication and hard work on behalf of patients

 and families living in the San Gabriel Valley, long-time USC Arcadia Hospital

 orthopedic surgeon John Quigley, MD, and his wife, Margaret, served as